There I was: cloaked in Victorian coat and tails, in thirty-five degree heat and waiting for my sausage dog to finish squeezing one out under a tree.

 All around me, thrashing like a school of tuna in a whirlpool, were makeup artists and their assistants, camera crews and their assistants, boys chasing tangled cables, girls driving racks of plastic-wrapped suits between trucks, small men in yellow caps who seemed to do nothing but run up and down the set with coffee cups; and us – the extras – standing helplessly in the broiling sun, waiting for instructions from the loudspeaker.

 It was a period piece, set in eighteen seventy-who-gives-a-shit.
-We were supposed to be recreating a typical London street, only the pencil necks who’d decided that it was cheaper to recreate the scene in the southern hemisphere in December were too dense to realise that endless sunshine and blow flies were not prominent features of the Belle Époque.
+We were supposed to be recreating a typical London street, only the pencil necks who’d decided that it was cheaper to recreate the scene in the southern hemisphere in December were too dense to realise that endless sunshine and blow flies were not prominent features of the Belle Époque or its Victorian equivalent.

 The story was the same as all television dramas based in that god awful period without mobile phones or paracetamol: poor orphan inherits money from estranged uncle, poor orphan moves to London, meets a suitably chaste prostitute with chalky teeth, falls in love, and then casts his nemesis into the Thames as fish food.
-Or something along those lines – it was an outline than might have been better around a corpse than from a plot.
+Or something along those lines – it was an outline that might have been better drawn around a corpse than from bones of a screenplay plot.
 A man in a green turtleneck had explained it to me in a bar on Sussex Street at the end of an all-night bender on the brown mongoose.
-I told him I was desperate for a job in the arts that paid, and that if I couldn’t move out of the hostel I’d been in for six months soon I would join the army.
+I told him I was desperate for a job in the arts, one that paid more than meal vouchers, and that if I couldn’t move out of the hostel I’d been in for six months soon I would join the army.
 “I’m an actor,” he said.
 “I’m not,” I replied.
 This must have impressed him as he produced a business card on the back of which was the phone number of a certain set manager down in Woolhara.
 Minutes later he ran into the women’s toilets and painted the walls a new shade of rusty nail.
 That was the last I saw of him.
 I think his name was Nathanial or something.
 Or Konstantin.